KireinaHoro/jsteward.moe/content/pages/about-and-contact.md

 You can find my full CV [here](/images/cv.pdf).

 I keep a [blog](/blog_index.html) to record experiences when dealing with various interesting systems, from old-school Unix to Android to RISC-V-on-FPGA endeavors.
 From time to time, I also write about various life experiences.
 Don't hesitate to comment or contact me to discuss on topics I've covered!

+I enjoy photography as a creative hobby, mainly focusing on portraits and landscape; check out my [portfolio](/gallery_index.html).
+Feel free to reach out if you'd like a photo shoot!

 Since March 2026, I am a licensed amateur operator in Switzerland with callsign [HB9ISZ](https://www.qrz.com/db/HB9ISZ).